Top 10 Challenging 'Breeds'

 Dachshund

-The smallest dog in this top ten is the Dachshund, originally bred to flush out and attack badgers.
+The smallest dog in this top ten is the Dachshund; originally bred to flush out and attack badgers.
 These are a firm favourite with many people, but we strongly suggest that you thoroughly research the breed and its breeders before parting with your hard-earned cash.
 Many are not structurally sound having weak backs and necks.
 We have however, seen some really fit examples that can walk on their hind legs, and run like a ‘racing snake’ – but alas these are in the minority.
 Many can be yappy and show aggression to other dogs without proper training from the start.

 Final Words